-Semi-truck accidents are an unfortunate and relatively frequent occurrence in the Benton and Little Rock, Arkansas, areas thanks in part to Benton’s location along Interstate 30 and Little Rock’s position amid a network of bypassing interstates and state highways, all of which bear heavy commercial truck traffic.
+Semi-truck accidents are an unfortunate and relatively frequent occurrence in the Benton and Little Rock thanks in part to Benton’s location along with Interstate 30 and Little Rock’s position amid a network of bypassing interstates and state highways, all of which bear heavy commercial truck traffic.

 Because Arkansas relies on its freight economy, it’s important to understand both the rewards and risks of our state’s trucking industry.